Our specialist team:

 How to be referred

-Patients requiring our specialist support are referred to our team by their GP or hospital Consultant.
+Patients requiring our specialist support are referred to RMDU by their Consultant Rheumatologist.

-Practical information for those being cared for at Blackrock Hospice.
+Practical information for patients being cared for by the RMDU team.